 How well is the U.S. doing regarding the 14 defining characteristics of fascism?
 You may not agree with all of the points, but a few sure hit the mark:

-Scientists are figuring out ways to stimulate neurons remotely with laser beams and are already controlling fruit flies:
+Scientists are figuring out ways to stimulate neurons remotely with laser beams and are already controlling fruit flies: So, could this be combined with the military pain ray to affect people in other ways?

 A new military combat simulator stuns people via electric shock if shot.
 But the real news is that people really like games that hurt you: